KareemWebDeveloper/e-commerce-project/readme.md

 **admin email : kemoayman2015@gmail.com**
 **admin password : kareemAdmin1234**

+**i didn't use social auth like facebook .. because it requires https request only and not http**

 **note : the admin can access the dashboard from a button in the navbar**

 **i hope you like it**